 You have full control over your content – so don’t be tempted to misuse this power.
 There’s no need to stretch any kind of truth, create facts about topics that you’re not an authority on, or ever use someone else’s words as your own.
 Write about what you’re confident you know about and if you’re not 100% sure about something, either leave it out or do some thorough research.
 Doing your homework is a sure-fire way to get straight A’s in your readers’ eyes.
 Stay true to your blog and your readers by sticking to the truth – getting known for being a genuine, open book can be a very lucrative branding strategy.

 Super long-winded, novel-like blogs are phasing out (unless you’re writing an ebook, which is for different content that requires a longer, detailed process).
 Who has time to take a two hour break at work to read a post about a recent travel experience?
 The answer: not many.
 So, try to keep your posts on the leaner side and don’t spend too long on a subject – your readers are likely to lose interest.
 Your writing should be scannable – this is a huge draw for your online audience.
-Get your point across and do it as concisely as possible.
+Get your point across and do it as concisely as possible when blog writing.
 If you’re looking for a number, try to keep your blog posts under the 700 word mark.